NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBB(A)
    - Is a custom capture state move
    - Opponent is launched away
+   - Crumples the opponent, he gets no combo follow up from this
 - 5BBBB(A) damage increased from 14 to 20
 - 5A charge time reduced from 11 frames to 8
 - 2B(B) changed with 5BBB(B) with A follow up